Open adoptions are the most common types of adoptions today. If you are considering adoption, you may be wondering what is an open adoption?

 What are the disadvantages of open adoption?

 As with everything in life, nothing is perfect.
-There are those who may consider there to be disadvantages of an open adoption.
-So, what are the disadvantages open adoption?
+Some may consider there to be disadvantages of open adoption.
+So, what are the disadvantages of open adoption?

 1. Birth mothers have less anonymity

 2. Less of a sense of closure for birth parents